PhD Thesis

 2. Indicate whether the PhD thesis confidentiality has been approved.

 3. Provide the personal ID of the researcher profile on UPM's Portal Científico.
 This ID may be obtained by accessing the Portal Científico, typing the name of the student in the search box and selecting the entry that matches the student.
 Once selected, a new webpage will be obtained, whose URL will be similar to https://portalcientifico.upm.es/es/ipublic/researcher/999999.
 The student ID are the last 6 digits of this URL (999999 in the example).
-In addition, the doctoral candidate must enter all the data on the scientific output of the PhD thesis through the Portal Científico.
+In addition, the Doctoral candidate must enter all the data on the scientific output of the PhD thesis through the Portal Científico.

 • Thesis supervisors should use THESIS (section "Pending reports") to: